 And what else?

 I love to help others by having the deep conversations.
 Conversations about success including defining it and measuring it.
 Conversations about life problems where people find their own solutions.
 If you read something here and think “I’d like to talk to this person.
-Maybe they could help me with …”, take a look at the Business page or email me.
+Maybe they could help me with …”, take a look at the Business page or email me at the address above.

 Mainly what could generically be called ‘self-help’ but I prefer to think of it as life musings.
 Quick observations about life in short posts.
 The post length is generally 400 to 450 words which should mean you can read it in under four minutes.
 I want you to be able to read it quickly and then you can forget about it, or reflect.

 I will be deep diving into some topics either through a series of posts or with a summary post that links to a longer read.

 The theme of what I write about could be loosely referred to as achieving success.
 Achieving success personally, in your career, or in your business requires defining what success means to you, and then figuring out how to get there.
 In general terms, that’s the theme but it might not always be apparent.

 Where do I get my ideas?